mrocklin/blog/_posts/work/2018-10-12-so-you-want-to-contribute-to-open-source.md

 because it is popular or exciting, but rather wait until you run into a problem with a piece of software that you use daily, and then contribute a fix to that project.
-It can be more rewarding to contribute to something that is already in your life.
-As an active user you also already have a voice in that community, so you are more likely to connect to other people.
+It can be more rewarding to contribute to something that is already in your life and as an active user you already have a ton of experience and a place in the community.
+You are much more likely to be successful contributing to a project if you have been using it for a long time.